Security architecture · Updated 2026-05

 • Physical removal of the chip.
 Your body, your decision.

 • Coercion.
-If someone forces you to scan, the system can't tell.
+If someone forces you to scan, the system cannot tell.

 • Compromise of your device while the chip is tapped.
 The window is bounded to the moment of tap.